 Medical Editor: John P. Cunha, DO, FACOEP

-Pulmozyme (dornase alfa) Inhalation Solution is used to improve lung function in people with cystic fibrosis by thinning pulmonary secretions and reducing the risk of respiratory tract infections.
-It is a synthetic protein.
-Common side effects include sore/dry throat and hoarseness.
-Eye redness/irritation may also infrequently occur.
+Pulmozyme (dornase alfa) Inhalation Solution is a synthetic protein used to improve lung function in people with cystic fibrosis by thinning pulmonary secretions and reducing the risk of respiratory tract infections.

 Our Pulmozyme (dornase alfa) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.